jbkinney/mavenn/docs/source/predictiveinfo.rst

 Overview
 -------------
-``predictiveinfo`` is a program within the sortseq_tools package which computes the mutual information between a linear energy matrix model and a data set.
+``predictiveinfo`` is a program within the MPAthic package which computes the mutual information between a linear energy matrix model and a data set.
 Models which are closer to reality will have a higher mutual information value.

-After you install `sortseq_tools`_, this program will be available to run at the command line.
+After you install `MPAthic`_, this program will be available to run at the command line.

 Command-line usage
 ---------------------